-In his free time Dr. Karegeannes enjoys being outdoors spending time with his wife, two children and two dogs.
-He serves as an Assistant Scoutmaster with Boy Scout Troop 91 in Asheville and on the Executive Board of the local Scout Council.
-He has had to call on his orthopedic training to help sustain himself as he takes up backpacking after a 30 year break.
+In his free time, Dr. Karegeannes enjoys being outdoors spending time with his wife, two children, and two dogs.
+He serves as the Scoutmaster with Boy Scout Troop 91 in Asheville as well as serving in various other volunteer roles for the local Scout Council.
+He has had to call on his orthopedic training to help sustain himself as he has taken up backpacking after a 30-year break.

 Education & Training

 - Bachelor of Science in Biology: University of South Carolina, Columbia, 1985, Magna Cum Laude

 - Doctor of Medicine: Duke University School of Medicine, Durham, North Carolina, 1989